rafaelgorr/projectCG/README.md

 GLUT (freeglut)

 Execute Instructions: <br/>
-	- Open the prompt and type "make" <br/>
+	- Open terminal and type "make" <br/>
 	- With all files compiled type "./trabalhocg config/" to run.

+Not sure if it'll work on Windows.